electric-sql/transport/README.md

 ## Packages

+### Durable transport

-- `proxy` -- node service that proxies
-  - backend API requests
-  - Electric shape streams
+- `proxy` -- node service that proxies backend API requests via Electric shape streams

-- `transport` -- protocol agnostic transport library with
+- `transport` -- protocol agnostic transport library with proxy-aware fetch client and storage utilities
-  - proxy-aware, resilient fetch client
-  - storage utilities

-- `*-transport` -- protocol specific adapters
-  - `ai-transport` for the Vercel AI SDK
+- `ai-transport` -- Vercel AI SDK adapter
-  - `tanstack-ai-transport` for TanStack AI
+- `tanstack-ai-transport` -- TanStack AI adapter

-  - ... more coming soon ...
+### Durable sessions

+Durable sessions use a TanStack DB collection as the data model.
+The durable stream is the source of truth, with messages materialized via a dervied live query pipeline.

+- `ai-db` -- framework-agnostic client, collections, and materialization

+- `react-ai-db` -- React bindings (`useDurableChat` hook)
+- `ai-db-proxy` -- HTTP proxy for session management and agent invocation

 ### Seperation of concerns

-The `proxy` and `transport` packages should be entirely protocol agnostic.
+The `proxy`, `transport` and `ai-db` packages should be protocol and reactivity framework agnostic.
-Keep them that way!

 ## How it works

+### Transport

-### Resilient transport
+#### Resilient transport

 1. SDK adapters
   - configure the chat UIs to use the durable fetchClient